 5. Remember that not all stretches of road are created alike.
 For example, many recently built small bridges and overpasses have been designed to blend into the surroundings, with a gradual or nonexistent change in elevation.
 These bridges nonetheless remain susceptible to icing over much more rapidly than regular blacktop.
-Look out and look ahead for these short stretches of road when temperatures near or drop below freezing.
+Look out and look ahead for these short stretches of road when temperatures approach or drop below freezing.
 If you don't know the ropes of driving on icy surfaces, this primer on how to drive on black ice is recommended reading.

 6. Some features of modern automobiles may actually serve you poorly in bad conditions.
 In some SUV's and four-wheel-drive vehicles, for example, you may have better traction when the vehicle is underway, but the four-wheel drive won't help you stop any faster.
 Also, skip the cruise control; your cruise control feature may accelerate when you least want it to, such as when you are climbing an icy bridge.
-As the DOT says, "Don't let your car make a bad decision for you."

 7. Some safety experts recommend putting a bag of kitty litter in the trunk, both for added ballast to offer better traction, and to put under the wheels if you need to get yourself out of a slippery spot.
 (This can get messy in a minivan or other trunk-less vehicles, of course.)